What Is Life? What'sNEW since 1999

 Biological evolution happens when cells are reprogrammed.
 Somehow, new genetic programs are installed and activated.
 How does new genetic software get installed and activated?
 And where does it come from?
 These are some of the questions that Cosmic Ancestry attempts to answer.

 Prokaryotes were here first, appearing very soon after Earth had cooled enough for life to survive.
 The oldest rocks that could contain recognizable fossils contain evidence of domelike structures left by colonies of cyanobacteria and other bacteria.
-Even older rocks contain chemical evidence that the metabolism of these bacteria was under way (5).
+Even older rocks contain chemical evidence that bacterial metabolism was under way (5).

 Returning to the computer analogy, the relationship between prokaryotes and eukaryotes is like the relationship between handheld calculators and desktop personal computers.
 Both kinds of cells come in a broad range of sizes, but prokaryotes are, on average, about an order of magnitude smaller, like handheld calculators.
 And they come in a wide variety, each with a narrow special purpose.
 Consider scientific calculators, inventory scanners, GPS units, cellphones, cordless phones, pagers, beepers, walkie-talkies, PDAs, TV remote controllers, keyless entry buttons, Gameboys, Walkmans, iPods, guitar tuners, electronic or medical diagnostic kits, digital cameras, smoke detectors, portable radios, digital thermometers and cordless shavers.
 Like eukaryotes, personal computers have greater memory capacity, have more complicated structure, and can be networked (eukaryotes form multicelled creatures).